Deep Learning-Assisted Improved Differential Fault Attacks on Lightweight Stream Ciphers: Preliminaries and Background

 Algorithm~\ref{encATOM} defines the encryption phase of ATOM.
-Note that last 7 bits in the LFSR are interpreted as a decimal number $cnt$ to determine which key bit $k$ is involved in the computation of the feedback bit for the NFSR.
-The NFSR feedback bit is computed by XOR-ing the output of update function with $l_0$, and two key bits chosen through the $cnt$ and modulo of current clock.
-The value of $cnt$ is non-deterministic, as it depends on the current state of the LFSR.
-The utilization of double key filter ensures that the generated keystream possesses a longer period.
-Excluding the last state bits in both NFSR and LFSR, the remaining state bits in both registers are updated by shifting.
+Note that the last seven bits in the LFSR are interpreted as a decimal number, $cnt$, which determines the index of the key bit $k$ involved in the computation of the feedback bit for the NFSR.
+Specifically, the NFSR feedback bit is computed by XOR-ing the output of update function with $l_0$ and two key bits chosen through the $cnt$ and modulo of current clock.
+The value of $cnt$ is non-deterministic, as it depends on the evolving state of the LFSR.